+Significant risk

-Significant risk How the risk was addressed Valuation, existence and ownership of investments, in particular unquoted investments The valuation of investments is undertaken in accordance with the accounting policies in note 1 to the financial statements beginning on page 53.
+How the risk was addressed

+Valuation. existence and ownership of investments, in particular unquoted investments

+The valuation of investments is undertaken in accordance with the accounting policies in note 1 to the financial statements beginning on page 53.
 Controls are in place to ensure that valuations are appropriate and existence is verified through reconciliations with the Depositary.
 The Committee discussed with Frostrow and the Menhaden Team the process by which the unquoted investments are valued, and ownership documented, including the reconciliation process with the Depositary.
 They also reviewed the valuation of the unquoted investments as at 31 December 2015 to ensure that they were carried out in accordance with the accounting policy set out in note 1(b) on page 54.
 Having reviewed the valuations, the Committee confirmed that they were satisfied that the investments had been valued correctly.

+revenue.

-6 The Committee took steps to gain an understanding of the processes in place to record investment income and transactions.
-In addition, the Committee reviewed revenue. the treatment of fixed income returns on debt securities.
+Risk of revenue being misstated The Committee took steps to gain an understanding of the processes in place to due to the improper recognition of record investment income and transactions.
+In addition, the Committee reviewed the treatment of fixed income returns on debt securities.